axoloteDeAccion/game-of-life-capacitor-experiment/README.md

 ![Gif of the implementation working](example.gif)

-I took [this implementation](https://levelup.gitconnected.com/conways-game-of-life-in-javascript-9498ae1958fe) and did the following small changes on my implementation:
+I took [this as reference](https://levelup.gitconnected.com/conways-game-of-life-in-javascript-9498ae1958fe) and did the following small changes on my implementation:

 - Used Typescript instead of Javascript
 - Changed how arrays are filled and iteretated on.
 Really just to see what would happen, as the loops in the original example were fine